Khoa-NguyenAnh-Hoang/Multisocial-Recreation/README.md

 # MultiSocial-Recreation

-Multilingual stereotype and speech classification across **Arabic, English, Vietnamese, and Chinese**.
+Multilingual machine-generated classification across **Arabic, English, Vietnamese, and Chinese**.

 This project was developed for **DS319 — Large Language Models** and recreates and extends experiments around multilingual synthetic text generation and classification.